In a perfect world, the designer nails the design the first go-around, and there are no revisions needed.

 People always ask me what my process is for creating logo.
 How can a client know that the logo I design is something they’ll like?
 They are concerned that their investment will be in vain.

-After working as a graphic designer for over 17 years, I have been able to tailor my process, and have learned which questions to ask my client in order to guarantee their satisfaction with the outcome of their logo.
+After working as a graphic designer for nearly two decades, I have been able to tailor my process, and have learned which questions to ask my client in order to guarantee their satisfaction with the outcome of their logo.
 If you can answer these questions honestly, and share this info with your graphic designer, you will be much happier with the final product.

 1) Who is your audience?
 Identify who you’re trying to attract.
 If you sell children's items, don’t create a logo that looks very modern and corporate.
 You want something that makes people think of children when they look at your logo.
 If you are trying to attract corporate clients, keep the logo clean and simple.
 Flowery, cutesy logos will turn them off.